 Robert grimaced.
 “William, please don’t do this.
 You’re just going to die out there on your own.”

 “I know you don’t believe me, Robert.
 I forgive you for that.
 But I’ll be restored to power within twenty-four hours and come back for you all!
 I’ve been gone long enough that the servants have likely abandoned the homestead, but there are enough hidden treasures in the place that I can immediately hire mercenaries and free you.
 Then all of us will live in my halls and we’ll build the House of Gray anew!”
-There was a joyful fire in William’s eyes, an excitement to at least be at his moment of action.
+There was a joyful fire in William’s eyes, an excitement to at last be at his moment of action.

 William smiled in pity.
 “So you assume I am mad and off to my doom.
 What of it?
 Let me go, then.
 It is my choice.”